unlim-it/docs.bosonprotocol.io/src/docs/reference-application/introduction.md

 ## Features

 1. Users can connect wallet from metamask or with wallet connect
-2. Seller can list an item, which mints an 1155 NFT
+2. Seller can list an item, which mints an ERC-1155 NFT
-3. Seller can view her listings and void any remaining quantities that haven't been committed to
+3. Seller can view their listings and void any remaining quantities that haven't been committed to
-4. Seller can track the lifecycle of her listings of minted 721 NFTs committed to by buyers
+4. Seller can track the lifecycle of their listings of minted ERC-721 NFTs committed to by buyers
 5. Seller can cancel or admit fault on a commitment token if issues arise
 6. Buyer can discover NFTs for physical items, filtering by description or location based on metadata attached
-7. Buyer can commit to purchase a listed item with payment and a deposit going into Boson Protocol's escrow
+7. Buyer can commit to purchase a listed item by transferring a deposit and item price which is then held in Boson Protocol's escrow
-8. Buyer can redeem his commitment token when he collects an item
+8. Buyer can redeem his commitment token when he collects an item from the Seller
-9. Buyer can request a refund if he chooses not to collect the item anymore
+9. Buyer can request a refund (e.g. if he chooses not to collect the item)
 10. Buyer can let the commitment expire and have funds returned
 11. Buyer can complain on a commitment token if issues arise